-Igbo Youth Forum Opposes Tinubu's Tax Reform Bills
+Igbo Youth Forum opposes Tinubu's Tax Reform Bills

 “This decision will cripple tertiary education and worsen the hardships already faced by Nigerian students, who are struggling with poor learning conditions, incessant strikes, and rising tuition fees.

 “The proposed tax reform bill is not only anti-people but also a threat to the future of this nation.
-By placing heavier burdens on ordinary Nigerians while favoring a few wealthy states, it undermines the principles of equity and fairness.
+Placing heavier burdens on ordinary Nigerians while favouring a few wealthy states, undermines the principles of equity and fairness.

 “We call on the National Assembly to reject this bill in its entirety and protect the interests of all Nigerians, particularly those from less industrialized regions like the South East.